Historic buildings inspectors or conservation officers preserve buildings of special heritage, so that future generations may enjoy them

 As an historic buildings inspector or conservation officer, you'll need to:

-- visit sites, inspect and survey historic sites and buildings
+- visit sites, and inspect and survey historic sites and buildings

 - assess and recommend buildings and areas for conservation and produce area appraisals and schedules of work

 - represent conservation issues to planning and development policymakers both locally and nationally

 - advise on planning applications and guide new developments that affect the repair or alteration of historic buildings, areas and sites

 - get involved in regeneration projects that have heritage, community, economic and environmental benefits